Homes built through the 1950s had ungrounded (2-prong) receptacles. That was the norm then but is an inconvenience today.

 (b) a GFCI type of receptacle.
 These receptacles shall be marked “No Equipment Ground”; or

-Option A allows you to replace a broken one with a new one.
-Oh, OK.
+Option A allows you to replace a broken 2-prong with a new 2-prong.

-Option B is simple – replace the ungrounded 2-prong with a GFCI receptacle AND properly label it as ungrounded.
+Option B allows you to replace the ungrounded 2-prong with a GFCI receptacle AND properly label it as ungrounded.

-There’s one more requirement of that NEC code that must be followed, which is that all ungrounded outlets protected by a GFCI must be labeled accordingly.
-It works like this.
+All ungrounded outlets protected by a GFCI must be labeled accordingly.
 If the whole branch is protected by a GFCI circuit breaker in the panel, then each receptacle on the branch must be labeled “GFCI Protected”, and “No Equipment Ground”.
 If only a part of that a branch is protected by a GFCI receptacle device, then it must be labeled “No Equipment Ground”, and all outlets that come after that must have both labels.

 You might have guessed this: it’s hard to figure out the daisy-chain sequence of receptacles on the branch.
 Also, there are complexities if the house is wired with shared neutrals, and additional limitations not listed in this short overview.
 It’s best to leave this job to a professional electrician.

 Caveat #1: even when done correctly, the GFCI will still show open ground with a wiring tester.
 That’s because it remains ungrounded, although safe from shock.
-It could only be deemed correct with the proper labels; without it, we must surmise that it is improperly wired.
+It is not a defect if the outlet is marked as ungrounded, but without that label, we must surmise that it is improperly wired.
+The labels are important.

 Caveat #2: watch out for double GFCIs on one branch line, it has ramifications that could drive you nuts trying to find the reason for dead outlets.
 That’s a topic for a different blog.